• Skip to primary navigation

 • 2 ounces walnuts, chopped (about ½ cup; optional)

-• Vanilla or Lemon Frosting (optional; see recipe below)
+• Vanilla or Lemon Frosting (optional)

 Instructions